 How to Hide Alopecia Areata?

-For the face, you can consider trying makeup, false lashes, and microblading.
-Wearing huge shades can also help conceal eyelash and eyebrow hair loss.
+For the face, makeup, false lashes, and microblading could be helpful.
+Wearing huge shades may also be effective in concealing eyelash and eyebrow hair loss.

 Alopecia areata progresses quite quickly.
 Hair loss occurs suddenly, and patients develop bald patches on their scalps in a matter of weeks.